Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
+* OmniAuth conflict resolution - what if they create account with email address but then login via omniauth?
+* OmniAuth facebook integration
-* OmniAuth login / signup
+* OmniAuth instagram integration

 ### Optimization and validation
 * Check for N+1